Clustering Future Scenarios Based on Predicted Range Maps: Introduction

-Currently, a popular metric of change in species richness due to climate change is climate velocity \citep{burrows2014geographical,jones2015multi,molinos2016climate}.
-However, these climate velocities rely heavily on climate information while ignoring ecological data.
-Such ecological information, such as species' exposure to climate conditions not found in their current niches, are important factors to predict the species future ranges \citep{trisos2020projected}.
-We incorporate such ecological data by clustering based on predicted range maps based on models of historical ranges.
+A popular alternative summarisation to clustering is a metric of change in species richness due to climate change known as climate velocity \citep{loarie2009velocity} which can be used as a proxy for net effects on biodiversity change, particularly when detailed biodiversity information is not available \citep{burrows2014geographical,jones2015multi,molinos2016climate}.
+However, these climate velocities rely entirely on climate information while ignoring ecological data.
+Such ecological information, such as species' exposure to climate conditions not found in the species' current niches that are described by species range maps models, are important factors to predict the species potential future range maps \citep{trisos2020projected}.
+We propose to cluster the forecasted species range maps to interpret and investigate the similarities and differences among predictions across different warming scenarios, global climate models (GCMs), and species.
+We analyze a dataset of $1101$ animals over $34$ different future scenarios, for a total of over $37,000$ range maps.
+Ecological data informs the predicted range maps, and thus the spectral clustering results will make full use of the available ecological information.
+In order to assess the amount of information gained from the species range map model, we additionally apply spectral clustering to the scenarios based only on the predicted values of the climate variables.
+We hypothesize that clustering the scenarios based on these predicted range maps will produce significantly different results than clustering based only on the climatic variables of the scenarios.
+The differences will emphasize the value of monitoring species specific changes.

-We will contrast this ecologically driven clustering with a climate driven clustering to emphasise the importance of incorporating ecological information.
-This climate driven clustering will use only predicted climate features taken from CMIP6, such as annual mean temperature and annual mean precipitation.
-By comparing the climate driven clustering and the ecological one obtained from the range map similarities, we demonstrate the need for incorporating ecological information.
-Clustering based only on climate features is a similar but distinct task to the ecological based clustering; the climate features are continuous whereas the ecological range maps are binary.
-Previously these scenarios have been clustered using the climate features by averaging these climate features over global regions \cite{giorgi2000uncertainties,cannon2015selecting}.
-However, spatially averaging the climate features this way loses significant information about the spatial variability of the features.

-We propose a flexible two step approach to cluster both predicted species range maps and predicted climate features.
-The first step is to measure the pairwise similarity between the prediction maps.
-The second step is to use the pairwise similarities for spectral clustering, whose implementation is discussed in Section \ref{se:Background}.
-This two-step procedure is highly flexible, any similarity measure can be used between range maps.

-We propose to measure the similarity between range maps as the cosine similarity of the range maps.
-This choice allows for considerable flexibility; the modeller can weight absences and presences separately, and give certain sets of cells higher importance.
-In addition the cosine similarity is interpretable and comparable across species; it is always in the range $[-1,1]$.
-This interpretability allows for a simple method to combine information across species, as will be discussed in Section \ref{se:Methodology}.